Warship: The dreadnought era

 By this time, the term flagship, that is, a ship carrying the flag of a commanding admiral or commodore, had been in use for centuries.
 Royal Navy ships with the opposite status, commissioned warships in active service that were not currently serving as the flagship of a flag officer were increasingly described as "private" ships, akin to private soldiers.
+(Note: A straightforward definition of the term "private ship" used in the sense is difficult to find in common naval history literature, but see individual ships' operational histories in R. A. Burt's British Battleships 1889–1904, among other books, for numerous uses of the term in the manner described here.)